kubernetes/community/contributors/design-proposals/admission_control_extension.md

 type ObjectMeta struct {
     ...
     // Initializers is a list of initializers that must run prior to this object being visible to
     // normal clients.
-Initializers are executed in order.
-This field is nil if initialization is not
-    // specified, or empty if no initializers should be run.
-Only highly privileged users
-    // may modify this field.
+Only highly privileged users may modify this field.
+If this field is set,
+    // then normal clients will receive a 202 Accepted and a Status object if directly retrieved
+    // by name, and it will not be visible via listing or watching.
-    Initializers []Initializer `json:"initializers"`
+    Initializers *Initializers `json:"initializers"`
     ...
 }

+// Initializers tracks the progress of initialization. type Initializers struct {
+    // Pending is a list of initializers that must execute in order before this object is visible.
+    // When the last pending initializer is removed, and no failing result is set, the initializers
+    // struct will be set to nil and the object is considered as initialized and visible to all
+    // clients.
+    Pending []Initializer `json:"pending"`
+    // If result is set with the Failure field, the object will be persisted to etcd and then deleted,
+    // ensuring that other clients can observe the deletion.
+    Result *metav1.Status `json:"status"`
+}

-type Initializer struct {
+// Initializer records a single pending initializer.
+It is a struct for future extension. type Initializer struct {
     // Name is the name of the process that owns this initializer Name string `json:"name"`
-    // Error is set if the initializer cannot make progress Status *metav1.Status `json:"status"`
 }
 ```

 On creation, an admission controller defaults the initializers field (if nil) to a value from the system
 configuration that may vary by resource type.
-If initializers is set to empty slice, or has entries,
+If initializers is set the admission controller will check
-the admission controller will check whether the user has the ability to run the `initialize` verb on
+whether the user has the ability to run the `initialize` verb on the current resource type, and reject
-the current resource type, and reject the entry with 403 if not.
+the entry with 403 if not.
+This allows a privileged user to bypass initialization by setting `initializers`
+to the empty struct.

 Once created, an object is not visible to clients unless the following conditions are satisfied:

-1. The initializers field is an empty array.
+1. The initializers field is null.
 2. The client provides a special option to GET, LIST, or WATCH indicating that the user wishes to see uninitialized objects.

+The apiserver that accepts the incoming creation should hold the response until the object is
+initialized or the timeout is exceeded.
+This increases latency, but allows clients to avoid breaking
+semantics.
+If the apiserver reaches the timeout it must return an appropriate error that includes the
+resource version of the object and UID so that clients can perform a watch.
+If an initializer reports
+a `Result` with a failure, it must return that to the user (all failures result in deletion).

 Each initializer is a controller or other client agent that watches for new objects with an initializer
 whose first position matches their assigned name (e.g. `PodAutoSizer`) and then operate on them.
 These
-clients would use the `?includeUninitializedObjects=true` query param (working name) and observe all
+clients would use the `?includeUninitialized=true` query param (working name) and observe all
 objects.

 The initializer would perform a normal update on the object to perform their function, and then